cajango-dev/face-mask-detection/README.md

 models/                         # Directory to save the trained model

-└── face_mask_model.h5          # Detection model for trained mask
+└── face_mask_model.keras          # Detection model for trained mask

 dataset/                        # Directory for train data and tests (image of the face with/without mask)